How To Create A Trading Routine?

 In this post, I am going to go over some important aspects of a routine and what is needed.

-2. Have a process in place to track trades, emotions, reviews, and goal set
+2. A process in place to track trades, emotions, and goal set

 3. It must avoid burnout